 Coconut Pads – while not quite as powerful as synthetic pads they are a good, non-plastic alternative.

-Bristle Brushes great for general cleaning, crevices, non stick pans and vegetables
+Natural Bristle Brushes in a range of stiffness great for general cleaning, crevices, non stick pans and vegetables,